Forward-Unto-Dawn-Dev/1Ren2Hack/README.md

 # Guide

-## Modules & Technologies

-### 0. CHP (Console Hacking Patch)

-   A patch that allows you to hack the console of Developer Mode Ren'Py.
-   Once the patch has been completed, go into the game and press Shift+O. If the console opens, the patch is successful!

-## CLI (Options)

-### 0. Information about novell build (+ CHP Module)
+### 0. Info about novell build (+ Console Hack Patch Module)

    1. Select the path to the root folder of the game (NOT the "game" folder or any other folder).
    2. Get information about the novel! :D
-   3. If you want, you can use CHP technology to hack the developer console.
+   3. If you want, you can use Console Hack Patch technology to hack the developer console.

-   #### WARNING: Even if the script gives you "Unknown value" in the "DEVELOPER MODE:" field, you can safely use the CHP technology.
+   #### WARNING: Even if the script gives you "Unknown value" in the "DEVELOPER MODE:" field, you can safely use the Console Hack Patch technology.
 It will work.
    #### WARNING 2: If "*1R1H* Unknown value." is entered instead of the fields, the script was unable to output information about the selected novel.

 # TODO

-## CLI (Options)

-### 1. Decompile RPYC and/or RPA
+### 1. Decompile RPYC and RPA
    With the RPYC and/or RPA decompiling option, the user will be able to decompile specific files/folders or all files/folders, or unzip the above from Ren'Py archives.

-### 2. Miscellaneous Tweaks.
-#### 2.1.
-DDLC: MAS (Save Editor)
+#### 2. DDLC: MAS (Save Editor)
    The MAS save editor will allow the user to change a large number of game parameters.